-The 2002 recommendations include five principal changes or updates, as follows:
+The 2003 recommendations include five principal changes or updates:

-- 1. The optimal time to receive influenza vaccine is during October and November.
-However, because of vaccine distribution delays during the past 2 years, ACIP recommends that vaccination efforts in October focus on persons at greatest risk for influenza-related complications and health-care workers and that vaccination of other groups begin in November. - 2.
-Vaccination efforts for all groups should continue into December and later, for as long as vaccine is available. - Because young, otherwise healthy children are at increased risk for influenza-related hospitalization, influenza vaccination of healthy children aged 6-23 months is encouraged when feasible.
-Vaccination of children aged ≥6 months who have certain medical conditions continues to be strongly recommended. - The 2002-2003 trivalent vaccine virus strains are A/Moscow/10/99 (H3N2)-like, A/New Caledonia/20/99 (H1N1)-like, and B/Hong Kong/330/2001-like strains. - 5.
-A limited amount of influenza vaccine with reduced thimerosal content will be available for the 2002-2003 influenza season.
+- The optimal time to receive influenza vaccine continues to be October and November.
+However, because of vaccine distribution delays during 2000-2002, ACIP recommends that vaccination efforts in October focus on persons aged ≥50 years and those aged 6-23 months, persons aged 2-49 years with certain medical conditions that place them at increased risk for influenza-related complications, children aged <9 years receiving influenza vaccine for the first time, health-care workers, and household contacts of persons at high risk, and that vaccination of other groups begin in November. - 2.
+Because young, otherwise healthy children are at increased risk for influenza-related hospitalization, influenza vaccination of healthy children aged 6-23 months continues to be encouraged when feasible.
+Vaccination of children aged $\geq 6$ months who have certain medical conditions continues to be strongly recommended. - 3.
+The 2003-2004 trivalent inactivated vaccine virus strains are A/Moscow/10/99 (H3N2)-like, A/New Caledonia/ 20/99 (H1N1)-like, and B/Hong Kong/330/2001-like antigens (for the A/Moscow/10/99 [H3N2]-like antigen, manufacturers will use the antigenically equivalent A/Panama/2007/99 [H3N2] virus, and for the B/Hong Kong/330/2001-like antigen, manufacturers will use either B/Hong Kong/330/2001 or the antigenically equivalent B/Hong Kong/1434/2002). - 4.
+A limited amount of influenza vaccine with reduced thimerosal content, including 0.25-mL single-dose syringe preparations for children aged 6-35 months, should be available for the 2003-04 influenza season. - Influenza vaccine for the U.S. market will be available from two manufacturers in 2003-04, compared with three manufacturers in 2002-03.